-Arden’s sponsors are: Vicki Roudonis in honor of Gerald Mueller, Jim and Debbie Loizzo, Michelle Dement, and Marsha Taylor
+Arden’s sponsors are: Jim and Debbie Loizzo, Michelle Dement, Marsha Taylor, and Michael Murray

 Bella- Bella was hatched in 2009 and has lived at the ABEF since late 2011.
 She enjoys taking baths, spreading her wings in the sun and dining on the valley’s finest salmon.
 Her other favorite food is a small smelt known as eulachon (Thaleichthys pacificus) that runs up the Lynn Canal in mid-April.
 While some of her favorite foods come from generous donations made by local fisherman, you can help us make sure she has everything she needs by sponsoring Bella.

 Bella’s sponsors are: Joseph Martin and Emily Warman